nazmul-nhb/nhb-toolbox/README.md

 ### FormData Preparation

-Convert JavaScript objects into `FormData` with extensive configuration options for handling nested structures, files, and data transformations.
+**`createFormData`** - Convert JavaScript objects into `FormData` with extensive configuration options for handling nested structures, files, and data transformations.

 ```typescript
 import { createFormData } from 'nhb-toolbox';